sauravexodus/sauravexodus/README.md

 ### Hello, Namaste 🙏🏻

-I'm a passionate iOS/ Android/ React/ React Native Developer with **5 years** of experience.
-I'm good with Typescript, Javascript, Swift, Functional programming, Clean Architecture, VIPER, Redux, RxJS, RxSwift, and MVI.
+I'm a passionate iOS/ Android/ React/ React Native Developer with **10 years** of experience.
+I'm good with Go, Typescript, Javascript, Swift, Functional programming, Clean Architecture, VIPER, Redux, RxJS, RxSwift, and MVI.
 I am an active contributor to the open source world and a member of the popular RxSwiftCommunity since 2017.

 #### 📰 Articles
 I love writing about stuff as well.
 Here are some of the articles that I have published on Medium: